MiloBuwalda/uva-prog-c/info/20 Components.md

 # Course components

-Problem sets and the final project will be evaluated along the following axes:

-* Scope,
-* Correctness,
-* Design and
-* Style.

-## Course contents
+You're on your own through this course most of the time, though we will be, quite literally, on your side when you're in the labs.

+Make good use of the various materials that are in the course.
+Here's a guided tour through the important parts.

-### Lectures
+## Lectures

 These discuss all theory that is needed to pass the quizzes.
+Lecture notes can be found on the page of each lecture.
+The lectures help you to finish your Problem Sets and are the source of questions for the Quizzes.

+Watch the lectures before or on your way to the lab sessions, i.e. not during the lab sessions, in order to be able to spend your lab time programming and asking good questions about the problem sets.

-### Sections
+## Sections

 Lectures are supplemented by weekly, 90-minute sections led by the Harvard teaching fellows.
 Sections provide you with opportunities to explore and discuss course materials in a more intimate environment.

-### Walkthroughs
+## Walkthroughs

 These discuss the current week's problem set.
 This is where you receive direction on where to begin and how to approach the week's challenges.

-### Problem Sets
+## Problem Sets

 The eight problem sets are the hard work of the course.
-You are supposed to work on them in the lab most of the time, where you can ask questions to the teaching assistants.
+You are supposed to work on them in the lab, where you can ask questions to the teaching assistants.

 You have four "late days" that you may "spend" during the semester, each of which provides you with an extension of twenty-four hours.
 You may spend no